skyetomez/tic-tac-toe/README.md

 # tic-tac-toe
-tic-tac-toe project to learn how to use JS along with CSS and HTML
+tic-tac-toe project to learn how to use JS along with CSS and HTML for fun